fcatrin/a8tools/patcher/README.md

 1. Run the game
 2. Press F8 to open the monitor
 3. Examine the changes and/or do the changes in the memory using the "c" command
-4. Write down your changes to a simple text patch file
+4. Write your changes down on a simple text patch file
-5. Use the cont command to continue the game
+5. Use the *cont* command to continue the game
 6. Go to step 2

 As you progress you will have a text patch file with several "c" commands and probably some annotations for yourself.
 You can see [my patch file for Screaming Wings](https://github.com/fcatrin/a8tools/blob/master/patches/screaming_wings/screaming_wings.monpatch).

-As you progress you can run your "c" commands with a simple copy/past to the monitor, but at some point you will want to create a new XEX file with all your changes applied.
+As you progress you can run your "c" commands with a simple copy/paste from your patch file to the emulator monitor, but at some point you will want to create a new XEX file with all your changes applied.
 This is where you use this tool.

 # Running the patcher